dmfxyz/murky/README.md

 ## Merkle Generator and Prover in Solidity

-This repo contains a solidity contracts that can generate and verify merkle proofs for items of type `bytes32`.
+This repo contains solidity contracts that can generate and verify merkle proofs for items of type `bytes32`.
 Both XOR based hashing and a concatenation based hashing are currently supported.

-The root, proof generation, and verification functions are all fuzzed tested (configured 5,000 runs by default) using arbitrary bytes32 arrays and target leafs.
+The root generation, proof generation, and verification functions are all fuzzed tested (configured 5,000 runs by default) using arbitrary bytes32 arrays and target leafs.
+There is also standardized testing.

 > Note: Code is not audited (yet).
 Please do your own due dilligence testing if you are planning to use this code!